augustocristian/website/README.md

 After completing these steps, you can access the website locally at http://localhost:port/.
 The port number depends on whether you have other services running locally.
 Upon running `hugo server`, you'll be able to see the port where the site is being displayed.

 # 3. Customization
+## Icon Packages
+For comprehensive information about standard icons, please refer to the [official website](https://github.com/hugo-mods/icons).
+Additionally, for advanced functionality and other icon sets, consider installing additional packages.